 Bring Your Own Vulnerable Driver (BYOVD) Attacks

 A sophisticated technique gaining traction in 2026 involves attackers loading legitimately signed but vulnerable kernel drivers to disable endpoint protection software before deploying ransomware.
 This is exactly why EDR tools alone are insufficient — you need a managed SOC capable of detecting the attacker behaviors that precede and follow a BYOVD attempt.
-We documented this technique in detail in our analysis of EDR killers using signed vulnerable drivers.

 Credential-Based Attacks